fengyinju/fengyinju.github.io/_pages/about.md

 # Biography

 Currently I am an Assistant Researcher in Software Institute at Nanjing University.
 Before joining Nanjing Univeristy in 2023, I received my Ph.D. degree in Software Engineering from Nanjing University in 2022, and B.Sc. degree in Computer Science from Central South University in 2017.
-My research interests include Natural Language Processing and Legal AI.
+My research interests include Natural Language Processing and AI for Law.

 Our team is actively looking for self-motivated and energetic PhD, master's and undergraduate students.
 If you are interested in NLP or SE, feel free to contact me (fy@nju.edu.cn).
 [Team Homepage](http://liplab.site/).